cloudmesh/cloudmesh-nlp/README.md

 Google has Natural Language client libraries and Language operators.
 The Language Operators can be used via Apache Airflow.

-TODO: are language operators always needed to access apache airflow?
 Google offers a Cloud Natural Language API.